 Psychologist Salary and Career Outlook

-Psychologists are mental health professionals that assess and interpret human behavior.
-They collect and interpret data pertaining to individuals’ social, emotional, and cognitive processes in order to improve their behaviors, attitudes, and overall quality of life.
+Psychologists are mental health professionals who assess and interpret human behavior.
+They collect and interpret data on individuals’ social, emotional, and cognitive processes to improve their behaviors, attitudes, and overall quality of life.

-There are many different types of career options for those who want to become a psychologist.
+There are many career paths for those who want to become psychologists.
 As such, a psychologist’s salary and employment potential can vary depending upon a number of different factors including:

 That said, Bureau of Labor Statistics (BLS) data suggests that both the demand for psychologists and their median annual salary remains higher than the national average for all occupations in the United States.
 This makes pursuing an advanced degree in psychology an excellent option for those interested in mental health care.